Life of Apostle John

-John, however, and Peter did not completely dissert Jesus he and Peter are confirmed that after the guards had left, followed Jesus to the palace where the guards had been ordered to take him.
+John, however, and Peter did not completely dissert Jesus he and Peter confirmed that after the guards had left, they followed Jesus to the palace where the guards had been ordered to take him.

 St John’s gospel mentions the twelve disciples that only one remained at Jesus’ feet while he was on the cross at a place called Calvary.

 He did not remain alone, but he was with Mary Magdalene and other pious women.

 It is vital to note that Jesus gave John instructions to take care of His mother (John 19:25; John 19:26; John 19:27)